FlowingCode/OrgChartAddon/README.md

 This add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

-OrgChart Add-On is written by Paola De Bartolo
+OrgChart Add-On is written by Flowing Code S.A.

 Hybrid Demo uses [People icons created by Creartive - Flaticon](https://www.flaticon.com/free-icons/people)